I had this story in the stack yesterday and I forgot to get to it.

 Which we are doing.

-Uh this is the great myth that we are sitting around doing nothing in the field of alternatives or renewables.
+This is the great myth that we are sitting around doing nothing in the field of alternatives or renewables.

 It's just the market hasn't found anything that is anywhere close to replacing or even supplementing oil.

-Oh, that's that's absolutely not true, Rush.
+Oh, that's absolutely not true, Rush.

 I mean, wind energy right now is producing tremendous amounts of electricity.

-One percent of the nation's energy is produced by wind.
+1%, 1% of the nation's energy is produced by wind.

-Well, we're talking right now.
+We're talking right now.

-We've been working on wind energy for how many decades?
+We've been working on wind energy for how many decades.

 I'm not criticizing.